oceanprotocol/docs/content/concepts/did-ddo.md

 ## Aquarius Enhanced DDO Response

-The following fields are added by _Aquarius_ in its DDO response for convenience reasons where an `Asset` returned by _Aquarius_ inherits the DDO fields from the chain.
+The following fields are added by _Aquarius_ in its DDO response for convenience reasons, where an asset returned by _Aquarius_ inherits the DDO fields stored on-chain.

 These additional fields are never stored on-chain, and are never taken into consideration when [hashing the DDO](#ddo-hash).